 - It's a good idea to get a professional opinion of your home value.
 Listing with a real estate agent will likely get you a higher selling price than selling to an iBuyer.
 However, for some sellers, the convenience of Opendoor's process is well worth the trade-off.
 In any case, you should know your home's fair market value going in so you can make an informed decision.
 Many realtors are willing to provide a comparative market analysis (CMA) for free.

-- Home trade-in services offer an interesting alternative.
-For sellers who want to avoid the hassles of a traditional home sale but don’t want to sacrifice their equity, companies like Knock and Orchard provide bridge loans to help you buy a new house before you sell.
+- Buy-before-you-sell programs offer an interesting alternative.
+For sellers who want to avoid the hassles of a traditional home sale but don't want to sacrifice their equity, companies like Knock, Homeward, and Orchard provide bridge loans to help you buy a new house before you sell.
 However, the selling costs for these services tend to be higher than costs for iBuyers or traditional listings.

-- If you need to sell fast but don’t meet an iBuyer’s purchase criteria, consider selling to a real estate investor.
-These investors include local house flippers and national “we buy houses for cash” companies.
-Investors can close in 1–2 weeks, but you’ll usually make a lot less profit.
+- If you need to sell fast but don't meet an iBuyer's purchase criteria, consider selling to a real estate investor.
+These investors include local house flippers and national "we buy houses" companies.
+Investors can close in 1–2 weeks, but you'll usually make a lot less profit.

 - To get the best price, seek competing offers.
 You can shop alternatives by reaching out to top cash home buyers in your area or using a free cash offer comparison service like Clever Offers.